Olga of Kiev: Conversion

 Francis Butler argues that the story of the proposal was a literary embellishment, describing an event that is highly unlikely to have ever actually occurred.
 In fact, at the time of her baptism, Constantine already had an empress.
 In addition to uncertainty over the truth of the Chronicle's telling of events in Constantinople, there is controversy over the details of her conversion to Christianity.
-According to Russian sources, she was baptized in Constantinople in 957.
+According to Church Slavonic sources, she was baptized in Constantinople in 957.
 Byzantine sources, however, indicate that she was a Christian prior to her 957 visit.

 It seems likely that she was baptized in Kiev around 955 and, following a second christening in Constantinople, took the Christian name Helen.
-Olga was not the first person from Rus' to convert from her pagan ways-- there were Christians in Igor's court who had taken oaths at the St. Elias Church in Kiev for the Rus'–Byzantine Treaty in 945--but she was the most powerful Rus' individual to undergo baptism during her life.
+Olga was not the first person from Rus' to convert from her pagan ways—there were Christians in Igor's court who had taken oaths at the St. Elias Church in Kiev for the Rus'–Byzantine Treaty in 945—but she was the most powerful Rus' individual to undergo baptism during her life.